Create AI videos with 230+ avatars in 140+ languages.

 I can then download the video in various formats or share it directly via Synthesia's player.
 For our internal training, I usually download the MP4 file and upload it to our learning management system.

-After creating about a dozen videos, I've picked up some useful habits:
+After creating about 50 videos using this document to video AI approach, I've picked up some useful habits:

 The results speak for themselves